palmer95/JSON-Parser/project3/README.txt

 Each class then reads the data objects and items.

-The parsed JSON is then converted into an html string, using the html style given in the example.
+The parsed JSON is then converted into an html string.

-I am proud to say that there are no known bugs, and the project was completed in the given time period.